DataBiosphere/jade-data-repo/DATABASE.md

 To remove all database tables and clear liquibase history, run `./gradlew dropAll` To perform an upgrade to your current schema, run  `./gradlew update`

+You can operate on one database or the other by specifying the parameter `runList`.
+For example, to just drop tables from stairway, you would run `./gradlew dropAll -PrunList=stairway`

 ### Controlling database connection information

 The connection information for the datarepo and stairway databases is stored in the